godmar02/Bluemix-CodingComp/README.md

 If you're working with others as part of a team, you'll probably want to use a collaborative coding tool like GIT to keep track of your code and work together.
 In order to do this you will need to signup for a free a GitHub account [here][github] and to install GIT on your computer, which you can [download here][git].

-Once you have these set up you will be able to create what is called a repository on GitHub that multiple people can 'clone' to their computers and work on seperately before pushing updates back into the repository.
+Once you have these set up you will be able to create what is called a repository on GitHub that multiple people can 'clone' to their computers and work on seperately before pushing updates back into the repository if they are set up as collaborators.
 For a quick tutorial on how to do all of this a great place to start is [here][learn_git].

 #### Code Editing Tools